 Sarah T. Romano is an Assistant Professor of Environmental & Sustainability Studies at the University of Northern Colorado.
 Sarah received her PhD in Politics and Latin American & Latino Studies at UC Santa Cruz.
 Her research draws together scholarship on environmental governance and social movements to examine strategies that politically marginalized social actors use to gain inclusion in public policy processes.

 Academic & Professional Background

 Originally from the San Francisco Bay Area, Sarah studied Spanish and International Affairs at the University of Puget Sound in Tacoma, Washington.

-After receiving her B.A. with honors in 2003, Sarah relocated to Washington, D.C., for an internship with the Cuba Project at the Center for International Policy, contributing to the organization of Congressional forums and educational delegations to Cuba.
-Subsequently, as a Program Associate with the Institute of Cultural Affairs (Washington, D.C.), developing and implementing participatory curriculum designed to promote youth-adult partnerships within nongovernmental organizations based in D.C., New York, Atlanta, and Phoenix.
+Prior to starting her academic career, Sarah worked in the non-profit sector in Washington, D.C. and Denver, Colorado.
+She interned with the Cuba Project at the Center for International Policy, contributing to the organization of Congressional forums and educational delegations to Cuba.
+Subsequently, as a Program Associate with the Institute of Cultural Affairs, Sarah designed and implemented participatory curriculum to promote youth-adult partnerships within nongovernmental organizations based in D.C., New York, Atlanta, and Phoenix.

-When she’s not conducting field research, teaching undergraduates, or sitting at her desk writing, Sarah can be found hiking with her dog, scaling walls at the climbing gym, or enjoying live music at local venues.
+When she’s away from her desk, Sarah can be found hiking with her dog, scaling walls at the climbing gym, or enjoying live music at local venues.